mckay-del/trendwise-tools/docs/trendwise_context.md

 ### Section 8 — Package Confirmation
 - Selected package (Starter / Growth / Pro / All-in-One Growth System)
 - Any addons selected
 - Do they want AI Front Desk — AI answering their inbound calls?
-(Yes / No — flags $97 unlimited plan setup + call flow build)
+(Yes / No — flags $97 unlimited plan setup + call flow build; if Yes, complete Section 9)
 - Do they want done-for-you content posting?
 (Yes / No — flags content automation addon)
 - Do they want to send promotional broadcasts?
 (Yes / No — determines marketing consent checkbox requirement)
 - Do they have an EIN?
 (Yes / No — determines A2P registration path)
 - Signature / agreement to terms

+### Section 9 — AI Front Desk Setup (only if AI Front Desk purchased)
+These fields populate the AI Front Desk voice agent system prompt and knowledge base.
+See the AI Front Desk Master Template for how each is used.
+- Preferred agent name (the receptionist's first name — e.g. "Alexis", "Jordan")
+- Service area (towns/neighborhoods served — e.g. "Las Vegas, Henderson, Summerlin")
+- Humor level for the agent (None / strictly professional · Light and warm · Playful)
+- Should the agent quote prices, or only offer to book a consultation/estimate?
+- Current offer or special to mention if asked (or "None")
+- Guarantees or policies the agent may state (only real, client-stated ones — or "None")
+- Appointment types that can be booked (and whether same-day / after-hours / emergency slots exist)
+- Emergency definition — what counts as urgent for this business and what the agent should do
+- Handoff method — live transfer to a person, or take a message for callback?
+- After-hours behavior — take a message / route to on-call line / other
+- Language — English only, or bilingual (specify)
+- Top FAQs — the real questions callers ask most, with the answers (collect as many as possible)

 ---